-Second, introducing receiver functions improves the determination of the Vsv contrast across the Moho, which is related to the amplitude of P-to-S phase in the receiver functions.
-For instance, the $A_0(t)$ receiver function at station R11A (Fig. 15) shows a strong Moho conversion while the converted phase in the RF at T18A is weak, resulting in a Vsv contrast at Moho that is stronger at R11A than at T18A.
-A map of the Vsv contrast and uncertainty across the region is shown in Figure 21e,f.
+Second, introducing receiver functions improves the determination of the Vsv contrast across the Moho, which is related to the amplitude of the P-to-S phase in the receiver functions.
+For instance, the receiver function at station R11A (Fig. 13) shows a strong Moho conversion while the converted phase in the receiver function at T18A is weak, resulting in a Vsv contrast at Moho that is stronger at R11A than at T18A (or perhaps a gradational crust-mantle transition at station T18A).
+A map of the Vsv contrast and uncertainty across the region is shown in Figure 19e,f.
 The features shown are coherent with geological province.
-A high Vsv contrast across Moho is observed beneath the Basin and Range as well as parts of the Rocky Mountains and the Great Plains east of the Denver Basin.
+A high Vsv contrast across Moho is observed beneath the Basin and Range as well as parts of the Rocky Mountains and the Great

+Plains east of the Denver Basin.
 In contrast, beneath the Colorado Plateau, especially under the northwestern Colorado Plateau, the Vsv contrast is very low.
 This feature is consistent with observations made by earlier studies (Sheehan et al., 1997, Gilbert and Sheehan, 2004, Levander et al., 2011, Bailey et al., 2012).
-Beneath the southern Wyoming Craton, we observe a small Moho Vsv contrast as well as high uncertainties of crustal thickness and thick sediments.
-This is because sedimentary reverberations are dominant in the receiver function signal where a Moho peak is usually expected and the Vsv constrast across Moho is difficult to resolve.
+Beneath the southern Wyoming Craton, we observe a small Moho Vsv contrast as well as high uncertainties in crustal thickness and thick sediments.
+This is because sedimentary reverberations dominate the receiver function where a Moho peak would be expected and the Vsv constrast across Moho is difficult to resolve.
 Uncertainties in the velocity contrast across Moho range between about 80 m/s to 160 m/s, being smallest in the Colorado Plateau where the Vsv contrast is low in all accepted models.